There is no national screening programme for melanoma because:

 - melanoma is not very common, so many people would have unnecessary skin checks

 - the benefits don't outweigh the costs

 Talk to your GP if you think you are at higher than average risk of melanoma.

-The best way of picking up melanoma early is for people to know the signs of melanoma and go to their doctor if they have them.
-So in the UK, education programmes have been created.
+The best way to pick up melanoma early is for people to know the signs of melanoma and go to their doctor if they have any symptoms.
+In the UK, education programmes aim to do this.